 Often viewed as just a tree, White Pine is actually an extremely useful plant to get to know.
-Many times, you see the bark being referred to in remedies and this is true, but for a cough remedy (especially a deep barking cough), I use the needles with equally great results.
+Many times, you see the bark being referred to in remedies and this is true, but for a cough remedy (especially a deep barking cough), we recommend that you use the needles.

 Ginger is a wonderful addition to your herbal mix.
-Some may not call it a true herb, but it has such a warmth and soothing quality, that it is a must have for an herbal syrup.
+Some may not call it a true herb, but it has such a warmth and soothing quality, that it is a must-have for an herbal syrup.
 Ginger is an anti-inflammatory so it can help reduce a tickling cough; at the same time, it can soothe an upset stomach.